l3aalteshuva/bhPiBox/README.md

 1. Get the OVPN CA Key, CA Key decryption passphrase, and ta.key file from Dashlane
 2. Copy the CA key to easyrsa-ca/pki/private/ca.key
 3. Copy the ta.key to server/ta.key
+4. Go to `data/jumpbox_files/opt/jumpbox_cloudinit.sh` and modify the `NESSUS_CODE` variable to your Nessus license.
+5. Go to `data/jumpbox_files/opt/add_nessus_user.py` and modify line 7 `input` variable to be the username and password you want for your Nessus user.
+Alternatively you may leave it as-is.

 You may now run setup-jumpbox.sh.
 Refer to "Usage" section below for details.